Radi85/Comment/README.rst

 ``django-comments-dab`` is a commenting application for Django-powered websites.

-It allows you to integrate commenting functionality to any model you have e.g. blogs, pictures, etc…
+It allows you to integrate commenting functionality with any model you have e.g. blogs, pictures, etc…

 *List of actions you can do:*